semgrep/semgrep/README.md

 $ semgrep --lang javascript --pattern 'eval(...)' path/to/file.js
 ```

-The `--lang` flag tells `semgrep` which language you're targeting and `--pattern` is the code pattern to search for.
+The `--lang` flag tells Semgrep which language you're targeting and `--pattern` is the code pattern to search for.

 #### Advanced Rules

 Some rules need more than one line of pattern to express.Sometimes you want to express code patterns, like: `X` must be true AND `Y` must be too, or `X` but NOT `Y`, or `X` must occur inside a block of code that `Y` matches.

-For these cases, `semgrep` has a more powerful and flexible [YAML syntax](docs/configuration-files.md).
+For these cases, Semgrep has a more powerful and flexible [YAML syntax](docs/configuration-files.md).

 You can run a single rule or directory of rules specified in YAML by:
 ```bash